Our work

 Launched in 2010, the Euro-Mediterranean Assembly of Local and Regional Authorities (ARLEM) is a permanent political body representing local and regional authorities within the Euro-Mediterranean Partnership.

-ARLEM has one commission, the Commission for Sustainable Territorial Development, whose role is to issue reports for adoption at ARLEM’s annual plenary session.
+ARLEM has one commission, the Commission for Sustainable Territorial Development, whose role is to produce reports for adoption at ARLEM’s annual plenary session.

 Contact